waynodiablo/Oystercard/node/basic_node_server.md

 Uncaught AssertionError: expected 'This webpage is not available\nERR_CONNECTION_REFUSED\nReload\nDetails' to equal 'Hello world'
 ```

-> __"Wait a second, where do you `require('webdriver-io)`?"__
+> __"Wait a second, where do you `require('webdriverio)`?"__
 > Good point.
 One thing that hasn't been mentioned is that `grunt-webdriver` contains quite a bit of magic, which is great for moving quickly, but maybe not for understanding.
-If we were to write these tests without the Grunt task, we would have to require and configure Webdriver manually in our test file.
+If we were to write these tests without the Grunt task, we would have to require and configure Webdriver manually in our test file - check the `webdriverio` documentation to see how to do this

 At this stage, this test will be red for a little while, as we will need to set up Express.